ericwastaken/rw_trelloreport/README.md

 - When the config is set to HTML output, replace *card_output_format* and *list_name_format* with a more robust template like pug/jade or mustache.
 This could also consolidate the report-layout.html and report-styles.css into the single file for easier editing.
 This feature must not affect TEXT output!
 - Add support for multiple boards in *conf.json* + add a command line to choose which board to report on.
 If none provided, we can exit with error OR provide a list for input?
-- Add an easier way to access API KEY, TOKEN if possible.
+- Add an easier way to access API KEY, TOKEN if possible, for the initial configuration.
-- Add an easier way to figure out and configure Board Id, Lists Ids.
+- Add an easier way to figure out and configure Board Id, Lists Ids during initial configuration.

 ## Changelog

+- v1.1.4
+  - Added path independence, so that the scripts can be called from any path, yet they still find the ./conf/conf.json properly.
+  - Added SORT to the search.js script so that one can sort the results by the number of lines (which in our case is the number of tasks assigned to a person, or the number of tasks that matched a particular search.)
+Order can be ascending or descending.
+  - README.md updated to show examples and discuss **search.js**.
 - v1.1.3
   - Tweaks to the README to make it more generic.
   - Implemented GitPod support.